INVESTING IN OUR YOUNG PEOPLE, STRENGTHENING OUR FUTURE.

 One-to-One Youth Mentoring Program

 Kansas Big Brothers Big Sisters matches children and teens ages 5 to 17 with caring adult mentors—“Bigs”—who offer encouragement, guidance, and positive role modeling.
 Matches can be community-based, with outings and shared activities, or school-based, where Bigs meet weekly with Littles during the school day.
-Each match is thoughtfully made through a “Best-Fit Match” process, ensuring strong, lasting connections.
-Match Support Specialists regularly check in to keep relationships safe and meaningful.
-This year, KSBBBS will serve 67 local youth, aiming to boost academic performance, social-emotional skills, and reduce risky behaviors.
-When kids feel supported and seen, they’re more likely to succeed—and that’s exactly what this program delivers.
+Each match is made through a thoughtful “Best-Fit Match” process, and Match Support Specialists regularly check in to keep relationships safe, strong, and meaningful.

 After School and Summer Program

-The Boys & Girls Clubs of Hutchinson serves over 750 youth each year through afterschool and summer programs that provide safe, enriching spaces for kids to learn and grow.
-Focused on academic success, character development, healthy lifestyles, and workforce readiness, the Club equips kids with the tools they need to thrive—socially, emotionally, and academically.
+The Boys & Girls Clubs of Hutchinson provides safe, enriching afterschool and summer programs for youth, creating spaces where kids can learn, grow, and build confidence.
+The Club focuses on academic success, character development, healthy lifestyles, and workforce readiness—equipping young people with the tools they need to thrive socially, emotionally, and academically.
+No child is turned away due to cost, ensuring families remain supported and youth have access to critical learning and life-skill opportunities.

 Community Awareness Program